azeem110201/BlockChain-resources-for-Exam/README.md

    ---
    *NOTE*

-   The above playlist does'nt contain all the topics which are mention in the syllabus, but is a good playlist to kick start your learning
+   The above playlist does not contain all the topics which are mention in the syllabus, but is a good playlist to kick start your learning
    ---

 ## channels to follow